lpod/lpod-python/doc/level0.rst

 	Deletes a part in the container.
 The target part is selected according to the same rules as with get_part().

-	This part deletion apply to the odf_container object but not immediately to the physical underlying package.
-It's made persistent by the next save() call, like any other change regarding an odf_package.
+	This part deletion applies to the odf_container object but not immediately to the physical underlying package.
+It's made persistent by the next save() call, like any other change regarding an odf_container.

-	Returns true if success, null otherwise.

 get_part(part_name)
 	Extracts and returns a part, i.e. either a member file of the package,